-Chennakesava Temple of Belur
+Chennakesava Temple Complex of Belur

 We started our road-trip from Bangalore early morning at 6 AM.
 And our first stop was Belur.
 Belur is located in Hassan district of Southern Karnataka.
 It was the early capital of Hoysala empire which ruled Karnataka from 10th to 14th century.
 The Hoysala era was an important period in the development of art, architecture, and religion in South India.
 Over a hundred surviving temples built under Hoysala patronage are scattered across Karnataka.
 A feature of Hoysala temple architecture is its attention to exquisite detail and skilled craftsmanship.